ews-ffarella/amrTerrain/README.md

 The distances in verticalLevels are measured from the terrain in m.
 A postprocessing script is included to convert the amrex format of output to vtk for plotting.

+## Workflow

+The workflow for immersed forcing simulation is determined by the input

+caseType: "precursor"/"terrain"/"terrain_noprecursor"/"terrainTurbine"

+The precursor mode does not require the python scripts and is included for backwards compatibility.
+The caseType: "terrain" is the older mode of execution in AMR - Wind.
+In this method a precursor simulation is performed using RANS/LES model on a domain with periodic boundary condition.
+Boundary planes are created and used as inflow in the inflow-outflow successor simulations.
+This workflow is currently used only for generating data for FAST.Farm simulations and model testing.

+The caseType: "terrainTurbine" is used for comparion of the ALM model in AMR-Wind and FAST.Farm simulations.
+The development is currently frozen due to code changes in other modules.
+It will be updated in the future.

+The caseType: "terrain_noprecursor" is the default mode of execution of the python module.
+In this workflow a single simulation is run with RANS/LES model on complex terrain.
+The boundary conditions are provided by the output from the 1-D RANS solver.
+It is possible to add perturbation forcing to the AMR - Wind simulations when LES model is chosen.
+This is currently not supported from the python module and the user has to add it manually.
+See example here: https://github.com/Exawind/amr-wind/blob/main/test/test_files/noprecursor_les_pert/noprecursor_les_pert.inp

+It is possible that the user wants to use alternative inputs to 1-D RANS solver for the driving profile.
+AMR - Wind has support for two methods to do it. (i) 1-D MMC and (ii) 2-D MMC.
+The 2-D MMC method is currently under development.
+The 1-D MMC approach can be used with the following manual modification.

+1. Replace the ABL.rans_1dprofile_file                            = "rans_1d.info"  with the single column input data from WRF.
+The file requires the following columns of input: z u v w tke.
+2. Temperature profiles are not digested from the profiles file but have to be specified separately.
+The single column input data from WRF can be included here:

+ABL.temperature_heights                            = 0  16.0669   ......
+ABL.temperature_values                             = 300  300 .......

+I am not sure how the WRF-driven forcing works with Geostrophic forcing enabled and what should be used for the Geostrophic wind profile.The 1-D and 2-D MMC support will be updated in the future.

+## 1-D Solver Execution